hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Framing the mission this way aligns leadership and employee goals, incentivizing leadership to care about reducing toil and building new, exciting software.
 It adds an urgency and clarity to the role each org's meant to play.
 And, most of all, and to me at least, it's a mission I'm excited to go to work for.

-### How to empower all users
+## :eight: Afterword: a strategy-building framework

+Let's end with some actionable takeaways.

+Consider this framework for building strategy, top-down in three steps:

+1. **Top line vs. bottom line**: choose a profit focus of top-line or bottom-line growth, and to what extent
+2. **Stability vs. efficiency vs. agility**: choose a major and minor focus between stability, efficiency, and agility
+3. **Specific tactics**: evaluate and consider implementing the tactics we'll discuss below for improving each pillar

+### Top line with a plan, bottom line to de-risk

+For all the ways we've praised the role of agility in a company's mission, it's important to remember: growth is a high-reward, high-risk strategy.
+Blindly targeting top-line growth will, with high probability, waste capital and labor on net-negative wheel spinning.
+So, build a clear, detailed, and well-considered **plan to win users and capture market share** — and **only then widely align on targeting the top line**.

+As we've mentioned, some industries just aren't a good fit for top-line growth. **If you don't have a viable plan to capture market share**, disrupt the industry, or expand into new markets, **default to bottom-line** focus until that changes.

+As an important caveat, growth-oriented companies may find themselves facing occasional macroeconomic headwinds.
+It's not a sign of weakness or failure to strategically shift focus to bottom-line growth, in these cases.
+As long as it's a proactive, assertive, *temporary* decision re-evaluated at reasonable interval, it can be an effective decision.

+Finally, if you feel tempted to prioritize both at the same time, really consider whether you're setting the company up for failure.
+In the strong majority of cases, for the reasons discussed, I see top-line and bottom-line growth as negatively-synergistic goals.
+Instead, improve labor productivity (aggregate impact ratio) and org-level synergy via a locally-durable decision to prioritize either top-line or bottom-line growth.

+### Top-line prioritizes agility, bottom-line prioritizes efficiency

 Looking back to our guiding question: *when and how should infra prioritize between stability, efficiency, and agility?*

-Hopefully we've answered it now: **agility when top-line focused**, **efficiency when bottom-line focused**, and **stability** as a perennial baseline, gaining importance **as a company matures**.
+Hopefully we've answered it by now: **agility when top-line focused**, **efficiency when bottom-line focused**, and **stability** as a perennial foundation, gaining importance **as a company matures**.

+So, with a profit focus in mind, consider the following org-level strategies:

+- When **prioritizing top-line growth**
+  - Company: rebalance engineering resources toward product
+  - Product: **prioritize growth**, pulling in infra to support scale-ups
+  - Infra: **prioritize agility**, adding new and better (more agile, stable) affordances for product to build on
+- When **prioritizing bottom-line growth**
+  - Company: rebalance engineering resources toward infra
+  - Product: make best use of existing infra affordances
+  - Infra: **prioritize efficiency**, pulling in product to support efficiency migrations

+### Tactics to empower all users

-Let's end with a few actionable steps:
+Lastly, a few actionable steps:

 - To improve *anything*
   - **Staff appropriately**: ensure a sufficient labor pool via level-appropriate, ramped-up headcount — enough to support essential "keep the plane in the air" and the additional, improvement-oriented roadmap
-    - **Balance focus time vs. alignment**: improve labor productivity by helping teams move faster (set and incentivize org-level [focus](https://www.getclockwise.com/eng-meeting-benchmarks) [time](https://uplevelteam.com/blog/deep-work-why-we-measure-in-two-hour-minimum-time-blocks) [metrics](https://reclaim.ai/blog/task-management-trends-report)) and in the right direction (improve aggregate impact ratios by continually building multi-level alignment); balance between building alignment and increasing focus time with well-tread tips like no meeting days, default meeting day, shorter and fewer meetings, combining meetings, moving meetings async, and scheduling tools to automatically block focus time
+  - **Balance focus time vs. alignment**: improve labor productivity by helping teams move faster (measure and incentivize org-level [focus](https://www.getclockwise.com/eng-meeting-benchmarks) [time](https://uplevelteam.com/blog/deep-work-why-we-measure-in-two-hour-minimum-time-blocks) [metrics](https://reclaim.ai/blog/task-management-trends-report) — it's a zero-cost way to [improve labor productivity proxy metrics by as much as 20%](https://research.facebook.com/publications/workgraph-personal-focus-vs-interruption-for-engineers-at-meta/)) and in the right direction (improve aggregate impact ratios by continually building multi-level alignment); balance between building alignment and increasing focus time with well-tread tips like no meeting days, default meeting day, shorter and fewer meetings, combining meetings, moving meetings async, and utilizing scheduling tools to automatically block focus time
 - To improve **stability**
   - **Monitor**: ensure robust [monitoring](https://sre.google/sre-book/monitoring-distributed-systems/), [track outages](https://sre.google/sre-book/tracking-outages/), automate projected-scale testing, and perform [postmortems](https://sre.google/sre-book/postmortem-culture/)
+  - **Ship safely, undo easily**: whether deploying continuously or at extended intervals, invest in a culture and platform enabling low-risk, low-toil, progressive, easy-to-roll-back deployments
   - **Proactively listen**: trust engineers, at every level, to communicate likely or potential stability issues; don't assume *currently working* means *will continue to work*, and don't wait for serial outages to prioritize stability
-    - **Repair or evolve**: start by plugging holes; when insufficient, refactor; if absolutely necessary, progressively rewrite
+  - **Repair or evolve**: start by plugging holes; when insufficient, refactor; if absolutely necessary, [progressively](https://www.onstartups.com/tabid/3339/bid/2596/Why-You-Should-Almost-Never-Rewrite-Your-Software.aspx) [rewrite](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)
 - To improve **efficiency**
   - **Capture easy wins**: identify and execute on low-hanging fruit first (low effort, high value)
   - **Track bigger investments**: monitor, ideate, prioritize, and execute on larger efficiency improvements as part of the roadmap, prioritized by ROI (discounted by risk and total execution cost)
 - To improve **agility**
   - **Reduce toil**: identify, quantify, and eliminate both internal and external sources of toil, as part of recurring tech debt weeks and, crucially, as part of regular team planning; view async knowledge transfer ([code documentation](https://go.dev/doc/comment), design docs, user documentation, onboarding, etc.) as forms of toil reduction
   - **Improve abstraction**: continually source ideas (from top-down and bottom-up sources) on new problems, improvements, projects, and more ways to improve the platform; prioritize and execute on the most impactful (discounted by risk and total execution cost)